sam2402/PatientDataViewer/README.md

 # Patient Data Viewer

-Run the Main.java file and open one of the files in PatientFiles To sort the data by column, click the column names. .
+Run the Main.java file and open one of the files in PatientFiles.
+To sort the data by column, click the column names.